Setting the Scene

 Compulsory and Optional Exercises

 Exercises are a crucial part of this course and the narrative.
 They are used to reinforce the points taught and give you an opportunity to practice things on your own.
 Please do not be tempted to skip exercises as that will get your local software project out of sync with the course and break the narrative.
 Exercises that are clearly marked as “optional” can be skipped without breaking things but we advise you to go through them too, if time allows.
-All exercises contain solutions but, wherever possible, try and work out a solution on your own.

 Outdated Screenshots